akshatrajsaxena/Inferaread-LLMBot/README.md

 An intelligent document analysis system that uses **Retrieval-Augmented Generation (RAG)** with **Groq API** for fast and accurate PDF document querying.
 This system prevents hallucinations by grounding responses strictly in the uploaded document content.
 Any user query which is out of context is flagged as unmarked and a predefined message appears stating that the query is not within the document.

 ## Working
-- Uploading the Document
+- Uploading the Document:
   The file is saved temporarily ```(e.g., /tmp/input.pdf)```.
-- Extractung Text from Document:
+- Extracting Text from Document:
   For this purpose i used tools PyMuPDF.
 The PDF is parsed page-by-page.
 Text is extracted from each page while preserving layout and paragraph structure as much as possible.
 ```
 import fitz